ai-cfia/dev-rel-docs/adr/019-python-web-framework.en-ca.md

    automatic API documentation, requiring additional libraries or manual setup.
 2. **Performance**: While Quart is async-first, it is generally considered slightly slower than FastAPI in high-concurrency use cases.
+3. **Different Authentication Flow**: The most [well-maintained authentication library](https://quart-auth.readthedocs.io/en/latest/tutorials/quickstart.html) for Quart differs from the [current Flask authentication flow](https://pypi.org/project/Flask-HTTPAuth/), necessitating frontend changes.
+Although alternatives exist, they are not as well-maintained and may not be suitable long-term.

 ## Consequences